wultra/powerauth-webflow-customization/docs/Customizing-Web-Flow-Appearance.md

   - `id` - identifier of the consent option
   - `validationPassed` - whether validation of the consent option passed
   - `errorMessage` - localized HTML text of error message for consent option, in case validation of consent option value failed

+_Note that the texts of error messages do not use automatic resource localization because the HTML texts are expected to be complex and dynamically generated._

 ### Save Consent Form
 The [saveConsentForm](../powerauth-data-adapter/src/main/java/io/getlime/security/powerauth/app/dataadapter/api/DataAdapter.java#L143) method is used to save the OAuth 2.0 consent form options.